-Chimney stacks Repair category 1 Notes Chimney stacks appear to be in a fair state of repair within the limitations of our inspection but can be vulnerable to defect and should be regularly maintained.
+Chimney stacks Repair category 1 Notes Weathered pointing/render were noted to the chimney stacks.
+Future repairs will be required.
 Our inspection of chimneys was limited but they are of an age and style where a degree of regular ongoing maintenance should be anticipated.